axiomatic-systems/skeyma/docs/api/index.rst

   Returns one Key value

   Instead of returning a complete JSON Key object, this request returns only the Key Value, as a hex string.
-  If a KEK is passed in the `kek` query parameter, the response body contains the raw cleartext value of the Key object.
-If no KEK is passed, the response body contains the encrypted Key Value, prefixed with a ``#`` characater
+  If a KEK is passed in the `kek` query parameter, the response body contains the raw clear-text value of the Key object.
+If no KEK is passed, the response body contains the encrypted Key Value, prefixed with a ``#`` character

   **Example Request (with KEK)**